wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 1.0.10 =
+* A couple of bugfixes and added settings

 = 1.0.9 =
 * Free text field for the recipe times.
 Not limited to minutes anymore